-2009 compensation.
+Historical compensation.
 Mr. Clancy served as senior vice president and corporate controller of Vishay Intertechnology from 2005 until he began functioning as our principal financial officer on November 1, 2009.
 While serving with Vishay Intertechnology, he was not an executive officer, and his compensation was determined in a manner similar to other members of the non-executive management of Vishay Intertechnology.
 Non-executive management compensation packages at Vishay Intertechnology have historically been developed to provide a competitive base salary and incentive compensation based on personal objectives and the results of the company.
 Mr. Clancy does not have an employment contract with Vishay Intertechnology.
 In accordance with the policy of Vishay Intertechnology described above and implemented to contend with the 2008-2009 recessionary environment, Mr. Clancy's base salary remained the same in 2009 as in 2008, and he was not awarded a performance bonus in 2009.
 Mr. Clancy was not awarded any long-term compensation in the form of Vishay Intertechnology equity in 2009.
+Mr. Clancy's compensation was unchanged after he began functioning as our principal financial officer on November 1, 2009.